IQSS/dataverse/doc/sphinx-guides/source/developers/dev-environment.rst

 While developers are welcome to use any editor or IDE they wish, Netbeans 8+ is recommended because it is free of cost, works cross platform, has good support for Java EE projects, and happens to be the IDE that the `development team at IQSS <http://datascience.iq.harvard.edu/team>`_ has standardized on.

 NetBeans can be downloaded from http://netbeans.org.
 Please make sure that you use an option that contains the Jave EE features when choosing your download bundle.
 While using the installer you might be prompted about installing JUnit and Glassfish.
-There is no need to reinstall Glassfish if you already have a 4.0+ version, but it is recommended that you install JUnit.
+There is no need to reinstall Glassfish, but it is recommended that you install JUnit.

 This guide will assume you are using Netbeans for development.